BugReportOnWeb/tasksphere/README.md

 ## Contribution
 Contributions to enhance the functionality or improve the codebase are welcome!
 Feel free to open issues or pull requests.

+## License
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE](LICENSE.md) file for details.